Air Booking Guide

 Add Form of Payment API Reference

-Commit the workbench and create held booking
+Commit the workbench and create booking

 Commit for ticketless carriers creates a booking with the carrier.
 There is no ticketing step.